naserahmadi/llm_ft/README.md

 ## PEFT parameters

 As mentioned before, we use ``PEFT`` for fine tuning the models.
 Some of the training parameters are related to ``PEFT``.
 We load the model in `4bit` format for fine tuning.
 In PEFT configuration we set the following parameters:
 - `LORA rank (r)` which defines the size of LORA matrices.
 The bigger this rank, the more parameters we use in fine tuning.
+It is recommended to use bigger ranks such as 64, but in our case, we used 8.
 - `LORA ALPHA` which sets the weight of lora parameters when they are merged with original parameters.
 - `TARGET MODULES` which is the most important parameters and gets a list of modules which we want to be updated during the fine tuning.
 It is recommended to put all linear modules in this list.